saferhouse/.github/README.md

 The app can be downloaded and tested [here](https://github.com/saferhouse/.github/releases/download/1.0-readme/app-release.apk).

-Note: The app's development cycle was less than 1 months long, and while using relatively new technologies that i weren't, expect bugs and crashes.
+Note: The app's development cycle was less than 1 months long, and while using relatively new technologies that I wasn't that familiar with, expect bugs and crashes.

 Note #2: To actually use the app, you'll need to self host the backend's api and provide the app with its url.
 I'll go into hosting it next.